-Our innovative process of working across several disciplines connects our analytical and technical skills with our preservation knowledge, relationships, and resources to make historic preservation projects actionable and cost effective while integrating and navigating the complex layers of design standards, regulatory requirements, and stakeholders.
+Our innovative process of working across several disciplines connects our analytical and technical skills with our preservation knowledge, relationships, and resources to make historic preservation projects happen.
 The value of our services stems from our unique integration of applied research with preservation design and real estate development services.
 Our project and business success is driven by a commitment to research, academic teaching, and scholarship where we actively explore and develop strategies to remove barriers to building reuse.
 We extend our network to a national level through publications and public speaking.

 "More Than Square" Published in STRUCTURE Magazine

 Laurel Fritz discusses the history and development of the concrete block, or concrete masonry unit, in the May issue of STRUCTURE magazine.
 She examines its early application in two Minneapolis examples, including the Hoffman Callan Company Building, one of PVN's documentation projects.
 Read the article here.

 Meghan Elliott reviews Concrete Reinforcing Steel Institute's (CRSI) A Comprehensive and Invaluable Treatise on all Forms of Steel Reinforcement Employed in the Design and Construction of Reinforced Concrete of Long Ago for the September 2014 issue of STRUCTURE Magazine.
 Download a pdf of the review.